Should I Become an Emergency Medical Doctor?

 Step 1: Earn a Bachelor's Degree

 The first step on the pathway to becoming an emergency medical doctor is to obtain a bachelor's degree.
-No specific major is required at the undergraduate level, though students may benefit from science-based programs, such as a bachelor's degree in biology, chemistry, or a similar discipline.
+No specific major is required at the undergraduate level, though students may benefit from pursuing a bachelor's degree in a science-based field, such as biology or chemistry.
 Whatever the major, it's important to fulfill medical school prerequisites, which include courses in math, English, biology, chemistry, and physics.
-Since admission to medical school is competitive, students should aim for high GPAs in order to stand out from other applicants.
+Since admission to medical school is competitive, students should aim for a high GPA in order to stand out from other applicants.

 - Take the medical school entrance exam.
 As a requirement for entry into medical school, students must sit for the Medical College Admission Test (MCAT).
 Most students take this exam during their third year of undergraduate college, after having completed basic science courses in biology, physics, and chemistry.